Kuraiyume/Mira/README.md

 ## [+] For Executable Version of MIRA (Windows)

-- Click this link and Download: (Payment first)
+- Click this link and Download: [here](https://www.mediafire.com/file/eai6g2e18rgbtjj/MIRA.exe/file)

    *Note: For executable file, run it as Administrator.
 (In Executable the Paste is not Ctrl+V, just click the Right Mouse Button Once to paste.)*